 When you would like to sell your shares of Bitcoin, the process is very similar to buying.
 Simply locate your position within the app and select ‘Sell’.
 Similar to stock investing, you will have to wait 5 business days after selling to withdraw your funds to an external account.

 Moving coins in or out of the platform can be done easily with Robinhood's crypto wallet.
-This wallet was actually launched earlier this year and has been a complete game changer.
+This wallet was actually launched early in 2020 and has been a complete game changer.

 Before this wallet, investors would have to sell their crypto and transfer the funds to their bank and then to Robinhood or to another platform.